The era of the $200 security camera is over

 My house is around 2,000 square feet, roughly the the average home size in the US, according to the Census Bureau.
 If I were kitting out my house in cameras, bulbs, plugs and sensors, I'd want two cameras, 30 bulbs, six smart plugs, two door/window sensors and one motion sensor.

-With Wyze's pricing, my total before tax for all of those devices would come to $365 (using the $30 Cam Pan as my camera of choice over the $20 Wyze Cam).
+With Wyze's pricing, my total before tax for all of those devices would come to $355 (using the $20 Wyze Cam as my camera of choice over the $30 Cam Pan).
 Wyze doesn't charge for cloud video storage, either, so don't expect any monthly charges to view saved clips.

 What would that total look like if I opted for pricier products we've tested -- and really liked -- with similar features?
 For example, if I bought two $199 Nest Cam Indoor cameras, 30 $20 Lifx Mini White bulbs, six $23 TP-Link Kasa Smart Wi-Fi Plug Mini smart plugs and one $399 Nest Secure system (which includes two door/window/motion sensors), I'd end up spending $1,535 (not including tax).
 That's over $1,100 more, and Nest does charge for cloud storage, so expect to pay at least $5 per month if you want those saved clips.